The Politics

 So, how much money for a clinical trial?

 Depends what you want for an outcome.
 Do you want everyone in the country to walk out of Stage-IV metastatic hospice-level cancer disease guaranteed everytime?
-One ($1) billion, and most of that is to account for the variation in population-level demographics.
+One ($1) billion USD, and most of that is to account for the variation in population-level demographics.
 Or, do you want to ablate surface lesions?
 Because that latter option was already proven to be under $29.95 (CDN).

 Or, do you want what I want?